Introduction and presentation of the works

 As Heraclitus already taught, one can never step twice into the same river, all living is finding itself in the process of evolving and decreasing, this implies an abiding movement, permanent breathing, flowing until the energy exhausts itself, abandons the old form and alters to a new one.
 The energy channels are cognizable with an expert eye: ancient Chinese doctors were already able to examine the meridians and fine lines of the energetic streams of the body.

 In nature we can observe recurrent forms: stars, spirals, ellipses, perfect structured, infinite variable mandalas of the snowflakes, mandalas occur also during the visualisation of sound; fractals, crystalline formations, which nature seems to produce unlaboured.
 The art creatives and scientists on the other hand have to decrypt those figures arduously in the effort of re-enacting.
-The nature however isn’t able to disobey the rules which are at the bottom of her building – sometimes they seem random because too complicated, but also systematic ascertainable.
+The nature however isn’t able to disobey the rules which are at the bottom of its building – sometimes they seem random because too complicated, but also systematic ascertainable.

 Alike the alchemists in former times which were searching for the Holy Grail – the formula, which is able to merge and subsume all natural principles, I felt during my anatomical studies a comparable inspiration for detecting the interrelations between the human being and nature, consciousness and technology and depicting the corresponding ideas on canvas.